ITCHY, DRY AND SENSITIVE SCALP

 Almost half the population suffers from some kind of scalp problem.

 These problems are very often caused by dandruff.
-As your scalp becomes irritated by the dandruff-causing microbe, Malassezia globosa, your scalp responds not just by flaking but can become itchy and dry too.
+As your scalp becomes irritated by the dandruff-causing microbe, Malassezia globosa, it can respond by flaking and becoming itchy and dry.

 Research shows itching is actually the most common and most uncomfortable side effect of dandruff.